giannamonti/RobMReg/README.md

 # RobMReg
-Robust Multivariate Regression for Compositional Data

-This repository contains the **R code** used for the paper:
+This repository contains the **R code** implementation of the Robust Multiple Response Compositional Derandomised Knockoff Filter (RobMRKF-Derand) used for the paper:

 > **"Robust multivariate regression controlling false discoveries for microbiome data"**